schell/gelatin/README.md

 ### [gelatin (core)](https://github.com/schell/gelatin/tree/master/gelatin)
 * Backend definitions
 * Primitives for drawing
  * triangles
  * triangle strips
  * triangle fans
  * beziers (fill below curve) + inverted beziers (fill above curve)
  * thick, feathered stroked lines and for creating new backends.
 * Definitions and functions for post compilation affine transformation, color multiply, red channel replacement (for font textures)

 ### [gelatin-gl](https://github.com/schell/gelatin/tree/master/gelatin-gl)
-* Backend for compiling `gelatin` pictures using OpenGL.
+Backend for compiling `gelatin` pictures using OpenGL.

 ### [gelatin-freetype2](https://github.com/schell/gelatin/tree/master/gelatin-freetype2)
-* freetype2 text with character atlas and word map.
+`freetype2` text using character atlases and word maps for fast rendering.
+Use this if your text changes frequently but does not often get resized.
+It is fast to compile renderings but unless the text is rendered with a large character size, scaling up the rendering will show pixels.

 ### [gelatin-fruity](https://github.com/schell/gelatin/tree/master/gelatin-fruity)
-* Functions for extracting truetype font geometry as `gelatin` primitives.
+Functions for extracting truetype font geometry as `gelatin` primitives.
+Use this if your text resizes frequently but otherwise does not change.
+It is slow to compile renderings but once compiled those renderings can be displayed at any scale.

 ### [gelatin-sdl2](https://github.com/schell/gelatin/tree/master/gelatin-sdl2)
-* SDL2 initialization and windowing.
+SDL2 initialization and windowing.

 ### [gelatin-webgl](https://github.com/schell/gelatin/tree/master/gelatin-webgl)
-* WebGL backend via ghcjs (experimental)
+WebGL backend via ghcjs (experimental)

 examples
 --------
 For examples please see [gelatin-example](https://github.com/schell/gelatin/tree/master/gelatin-example) and
 [odin](https://github.com/schell/odin)